 International people who marry should decide whether they need a prenuptial agreement.
 Their attorneys should make recommendations as to which law should govern.
 Laws concerning prenuptial agreements vary considerably throughout the world.
-Some jurisdictions prohibit prenuptial agreements, such as Hong Kong and England (although there is a trend in England towards enforceability).
-Other jurisdictions enforce prenuptial agreements liberally, such as most civil law jurisdictions, while other jurisdictions, such as most U.S. jurisdictions, enforce prenuptial agreements provided certain strict conditions are fulfilled and absent unconscionability.
+Some jurisdictions regard prenuptial agreements skeptically, such as England.
+Other jurisdictions enforce marriage contraxts liberally, such as most civil law jurisdictions, while other jurisdictions, such as most U.S. jurisdictions, enforce prenuptial agreements provided certain strict conditions are fulfilled and absent unconscionability.

-In the extreme example of an Australian national living in New York with business interests in France who is engaged to a Taiwanese national living in Munich with real estate in California, it might be necessary to consider whether English, Australian, Taiwanese, New York, German, French or California law might govern the agreement, and it is then necessary to select the most appropriate and beneficial.
+In the extreme example of an Australian national living in New York with business interests in France who is engaged to a Taiwanese national living in Munich with real estate in California, it might be necessary to consider whether English, Australian, Taiwanese, New York, German, French or California law might govern the agreement, and it is then necessary to select the law and perhaps the forum, that is most appropriate and beneficial.